You are here

 COM311 Money, Power, Communication

 Musicians have sung about it; filmmakers have documented it; even video games like "The Sims" have said something about the struggle over money and power – who has it, who needs it, and what it can be used for.
 This course uses a mixture of films, games, lectures, class discussions and exercises to examine this struggle – particularly through mass communication.
 By drawing on examples from a variety of media, the course will illustrate not just how we commonly view money and power but also how we relate our perceptions of those things to other categories such as gender, race and sexuality.

 COM320 Intercultural Communication

-This course explores theories of intercultural communication and the ways specific cultural knowledge informs communication.
-We will consider the ways race, class, ethnicity, religion, sex, gender, sexual orientation and age affect communication within (domestic) and across (international) cultures.
+This course explores theories of intercultural communication and the way in which specific cultural knowledge informs communication.
+The class will consider the ways race, class, ethnicity, religion, sex, gender, sexual orientation and age affect communication within (domestic) and across (international) cultures.
 The course readings are drawn from a wide variety of sources.
 Some take a broad view and are theoretical.
-Others relate a piece of cultural knowledge or practice which has the potential to impact intercultural communication in a variety of ways.
-We will view videos and occasionally listen to music as additional means of understanding some of the multiple ways different cultures go about communicating similar issues and tasks.
+Others relate a piece of cultural knowledge or practice that has the potential to impact intercultural communication in a variety of ways.
+The class will view videos and occasionally listen to music as additional means of understanding some of the multiple ways different cultures go about communicating similar issues and tasks.
 The class involves a great deal of participation, and regular reflection on readings and experiences.